Henery Hawk: Character biography

 Henery is a small, brown chickenhawk with a forelock of feathers.
 The young bird lives at home with his parents, speaks with tough-guy bravado, and shows surprising strength to pull or deadlift prey more than three times his size.
 He was played in the first short by Kent Rogers.
-Rogers died in 1944, so the role was then taken over by Mel Blanc (and later by Joe Alaskey and then Jeff Bergman).
+Rogers died in 1944.
+After Rogers' death, the role was then taken over by Mel Blanc; the character was later voiced by Joe Alaskey and then Jeff Bergman.
 Henery has a high-pitched voice with a New York accent and perpetually angry temperament.
 (With these characteristics, he became the later inspiration for the Hanna-Barbera character Scrappy-Doo.)

 In a typical Foghorn/Henery cartoon, Henery strikes out on his own for the first time, eager to capture (and presumably consume) a chicken.
 Having led a sheltered life, however, he does not know what a chicken looks like, only that chicken hawks eat them.
 Foghorn presumes that this diminutive, naïve troublemaker is no real threat; however, seeing the potential for annoyance, he points and manipulates Henery in the direction of Barnyard Dawg.
 The remainder of the cartoon is usually consumed by Dawg and Leghorn alternately assuring Henery that the other is a chicken and encouraging him to attack the "chicken" mercilessly.
 In a reversal, the cartoon The Foghorn Leghorn has Foghorn wanting Henery to believe Foghorn is a chicken, where Henery believes Foghorn is merely a "loud-mouthed shnook," supposedly a separate kind of creature.
 Later, when Barnyard Dawg calls Foghorn a "good-for-nothing chicken", Henery finally wises up.